Source Packet Routing in Networking (spring) Internet Drafts

 Working Group: Source Packet Routing in Networking (spring)

-This document describes how Segment Routing (SR) policies can be used to satisfy the requirements for bandwidth, end-to-end recovery and persistent paths within a segment routing network.
-SR policies satisfying these requirements are called "circuit-style" SR policies (CS-SR policies).
+This document describes how Segment Routing (SR) policies can be used to satisfy the requirements for bandwidth, end-to-end recovery and persistent paths within a SR network.
+SR Policies satisfying these requirements are called "circuit-style" SR Policies (CS-SR Policies).

 Distribute SRv6 Locator by DHCP

-Authors: Weiqiang Cheng, Ruibo Han, Changwang Lin, Yuanxiang Qiu, Geng Zhang
+Authors: Weiqiang Cheng, Ruibo Han, Changwang Lin, Dan Voyer, Yuanxiang Qiu, Geng Zhang

 Working Group: Source Packet Routing in Networking (spring)

-In a SRv6 network, each SRv6 Segment Endpoint Node must be assigned a locator, and segment IDs are generated within the address space of this locator.
-This document describes a method for assigning locators to SRv6 Segment Endpoint Nodes through DHCPv6.
+In an SRv6 network, each SRv6 Segment Endpoint Node must be assigned an SRv6 locator, and segment IDs are generated within the address space of this SRv6 locator.
+This document describes a method for assigning SRv6 locators to SRv6 Segment Endpoint Nodes through DHCPv6.

 Source Packet Routing in Networking (spring)